 What is the Local Plan?

-Core Strategy: Sets out the strategic planning policies for the district.
+Core Strategy: Setting out the strategic planning policies for our district.

-Land Allocations: Allocates land in the district for homes and jobs.
+Land Allocations: Allocating land in our district for homes and jobs.

 Community Infrastructure Levy (CIL): A charge on some new developments to pay towards infrastructure improvements.

 Neighbourhood Plans: Helping communities develop their own plans which can establish general planning policies for the development and use of land, such as the location and appearance of new buildings.

 Development Management policies: Policies to guide development management decisions, such as looking for and meeting needs for Gypsy and Traveller sites.

 Local Plan Evidence: A wide range of studies and data providing background information to the Local Plan, including evidence relating to five year land supply.

 A summary and links to the documents that make up the South Lakeland Local Plan is provided in the Local Plan on One Page (PDF/2.08MB/1 page).